codefellows-seattle-301d30/05-form-building/README.md

 ## Architecture

 I used IcoMoon icon font for navigation icons.
-I included the jQuery, Handlebars, HLJS, and Railcasts libraies, with related CSS as needed.
+I included the jQuery, Handlebars, Hightlight JS, and Railcasts libraies, with related CSS as needed.
 I used Chrome to analyze and inspect.
 Project is built used HTML, CSS and JavaScript.

 ## Change Log